The page navigation is complete. You may now navigate the page content as you wish.

 yield

-Elements passed as children of this component are yielded inside a <button> nested in a <th> element.
+Elements passed as children are yielded as inner content of a <button> nested in a <th> HTML element.
 For this reason, you should avoid providing interactive elements as children (interactive controls should never be nested for accessibility reasons).

 …attributes